Tanisha1015/Parksmart/README.md

 **Park Smart** is a Flutter-based Android app that helps users find, reserve, and navigate to available parking spots in real time using Google Maps and Firebase.

+## 🌟 Overview

+Park Smart revolutionizes the way you park in urban environments.
+With a seamless interface and real-time data, users can:
+- 🔍 **Discover** nearby parking lots on an interactive map
+- 📊 **View live availability** of parking spots
+- 🅿️ **Reserve a spot** instantly to avoid last-minute hassle
+- 🗺️ **Navigate** to your reserved spot with turn-by-turn directions
+- 🕒 **Track your parking history** for future reference

+Built with Flutter, Firebase, and Google Maps, Park Smart is designed for reliability, speed, and ease of use—making city parking stress-free and efficient.

+---

-## Features
+## ✨Features

-- Google Sign-In Authentication
+- 🔐Google Sign-In Authentication

    Securely log in to the app using your Google account.
 This ensures a personalized experience and allows you to track your parking history and reservations.

-- Real-time Parking Spot Availability
+- 📡Real-time Parking Spot Availability

    View live information about available parking lots and individual parking spots.
 The app updates availability in real time as spots are reserved or freed.

-- Interactive Google Map with Markers
+- 🗺️Interactive Google Map with Markers

    See all nearby parking lots displayed as markers on an interactive Google Map.
 Tap markers to view lot details, spot availability, and pricing.

-- Automatic or Manual Parking Spot Selection
+- 🅿️Automatic or Manual Parking Spot Selection

    Choose to have the app automatically assign you the nearest available spot, or manually select your preferred spot from a list or grid.

-- In-app Navigation to Reserved Spot
+- 🚦In-app Navigation to Reserved Spot

    Get turn-by-turn navigation from your current location to your reserved parking spot directly within the app, using Google Maps routing.

-- Reservation History
+- 🕒Reservation History

    View a complete history of your past parking reservations, including lot names, spot numbers, reservation times, and prices.

+- 🖼️ Screenshots

   <img src="https://github.com/user-attachments/assets/d412bea4-d7c3-4faa-affd-b26acfc98453" width="300" alt="Screenshot_2025-05-31-13-56-22-318_com android parksmart" />